CloudBedrock/cribops-docs/README.md

 # Crib Ops CLI Tool Documentation

 Welcome to the Crib Ops CLI tool!
 This guide will help you get started quickly with your new CLI.
-Once you purchase the tool, you’ll receive an email with your **license.txt** file.
+Once you subscribe to [cribops.com](https://cribops.com), you’ll receive an email with your **license.txt** file.
 With our macOS and Windows installers, the CLI is automatically added to your PATH.
 All you need to do is save your license file to a directory of your choosing and run the setup.

 ---